kathy-snider/Combine-BIDS-Sessions/README.md

 numbered uniquely, and so on.)
 The files for each task are numbered sequentially using run numbers, starting at 1.
 The runs within each task are numbered as they are discovered, so this is where the order of the sessions (as noted above) matters.
-The program numbers all of the runs in the second session with numbers that are higher than those in the first session and lower than those in the third session.
-Within each original session the runs will be kept in order of their runs (by BIDSLayout).
+All of the runs from the second original session will have run numbers that are greater than those from the first original session and less than those from the third original session.
+Within each original session the runs will be kept in order (by BIDSLayout).

 ### Field Maps
 Each field map file found in the list of sessions is assigned a run-number and copied to the new fmap subdirectory.